Electrical impedance tomography: Theory

 The Open Innovation EIT Research Initiative is aimed at advancing the development of electrical impedance tomography (EIT) in general and to ultimately accelerate its clinical adoption.
-A plug-and-play EIT hardware and software package is available through Swisstom and can be acquired at net cost price.
-Image reconstruction and processing of raw data obtained with this set can be carried out without any limitations by the software tools provided through EIDORS.
+A plug-and-play EIT hardware and software package was available through Swisstom until 2018.

 Properties

 In contrast to most other tomographic imaging techniques, EIT does not apply any kind of ionizing radiation.
 Currents typically applied in EIT are relatively small and certainly below the threshold at which they would cause significant nerve stimulation.
 The frequency of the alternating current is sufficiently high not to give rise to electrolytic effects in the body and the Ohmic power dissipated is sufficiently small and diffused over the body to be easily handled by the body's thermoregulatory system.
 These properties qualify EIT to be continuously applied in humans, e.g. during mechanical ventilation in an intensive care unit (ICU).

 Because the equipment needed in order to perform EIT is much smaller and less costly than in conventional tomography, EIT qualifies for continuous real time visualization of lung ventilation right at the bedside.

 EIT's major disadvantage versus conventional tomography is its lower maximum spatial resolution (approximately 15% of electrode array diameter in EIT compared to 1 mm in CT and MRI).
 However, resolution can be improved using 32 instead of 16 electrodes.
 Image quality can be further improved by constructing an EIT system with active surface electrodes, which significantly reduce signal loss, artifacts, and interferences associated with cables as well as cable length and handling.

 In contrast to spatial resolution, temporal resolution of EIT (0.1 milliseconds) is much higher than in CT or MRI (0.1 seconds).